 - 1 box of cake mix plus ingredients called for on package

-- 1 large (6 serving) size box of INSTANT pudding mix (I used Oreo)
+- A 6 serving size box of INSTANT pudding mix (I used Oreo)

 - 1 cup heavy whipping cream